Mystodan/golang_two/README.md

 > **Here it is more dispersed, where the bottleneck now lies with the Sprint() because of strings.** <br>
 > <a href="https://git.gvk.idi.ntnu.no/course/prog2006/as/daniehhu/golang-two/-/blob/main/img/unit_CPU.svg"> Link to profiling of unit_test post-optimizing

+##### Post-profiling(optimization)
+> After identifying the issue of relying to much on strings, and adding them in for loop, me and a group of friends discussed what should be done and we all concluded that the Write() should after the loop, and should only have a byte array which is appended in loop. this improved the efficiency of the code and made vast improvements.
+I also made some functions for reoccuring code. my code went from 20 seconds, down to 6 seconds, and lastly to 1 second.